-Available to faculty and staff, this powerful survey tool lets you create, distribute and track surveys that can be as simple or as complex as needed to meet your needs.
+Available to faculty, staff, and students, this powerful survey tool lets you create, distribute and track surveys that can be as simple or as complex as needed to meet your needs.

 Follow along with these step-by-step guides for all you need to know about creating, sharing, and viewing survey data from Qualtrics.